Rizwan-Damani/Rizwan-Damani-100Days_Of_Code_Challenge-profile-card-design/README.md

-Profile Card Design: </ br>
+Profile Card Design:

 This project showcases a modern profile card design using HTML and CSS.
-The profile card includes: </ br>
+The profile card includes:

-Profile picture with a circular frame and a subtle shadow effect. </ br>
+Profile picture with a circular frame and a subtle shadow effect.
-Name and job title displayed prominently. </ br>
+Name and job title displayed prominently.
-Social media buttons with icons for Facebook, Twitter, Instagram, and YouTube. </ br>
+Social media buttons with icons for Facebook, Twitter, Instagram, and YouTube.
-Action buttons for "Subscribe" and "Message". </ br>
+Action buttons for "Subscribe" and "Message".
-Analytics section displaying engagement metrics with heart, message, and share icons. </ br>
+Analytics section displaying engagement metrics with heart, message, and share icons.

-Technologies Used: </ br>
+Technologies Used:
-HTML </ br>
+HTML
-CSS (including Boxicons for social media icons) </ br>
+CSS (including Boxicons for social media icons)

-Features: </ br>
+Features:
-Responsive design, adapting well to different screen sizes. </ br>
+Responsive design, adapting well to different screen sizes.
-Stylish layout with vibrant colors and clean typography. </ br>
+Stylish layout with vibrant colors and clean typography.
-Utilizes Google Fonts for typography customization. </ br>
+Utilizes Google Fonts for typography customization.
-CSS Flexbox for layout structuring and alignment. </ br>
+CSS Flexbox for layout structuring and alignment.

-How to Use: </ br>
+How to Use:
 1).
-Clone the repository. </ br>
+Clone the repository.
 2).
-Open index.html in a web browser to view the profile card. </ br>
+Open index.html in a web browser to view the profile card.